Frequently Asked Questions - Family Homes on Reserves and Matrimonial Interests or Rights Act

 - Emergency protection order: allows a court to order that a spouse or common-law partner be excluded from the family home on an urgent basis (in situations of family violence).

-- Order for the transfer of matrimonial real property between member spouses or common-law partners: allows a court to order the transfer, in some circumstances, of matrimonial interests or rights between member spouses or common-law partners together with, or instead of, financial compensation.
+- Order for the transfer of matrimonial real property between member spouses or common-law partners: allows a court to order the transfer, in some circumstances, of the matrimonial interests or rights between member spouses or common-law partners together with, or instead of, financial compensation.

 - Entitlement of surviving spouses or common-law partners: ensures that when a spouse or common-law partner dies, the surviving spouse or common-law partner may remain in the home for a specified period of time, and can apply under the federal rules for half of the value of the matrimonial real property interests or rights as an alternative to inheriting from the estate of the deceased.